 - Evidence of current or previous certification as a Nursing Assistant must be submitted prior to registering for NRSG 267.

-All undergraduate students in the TBSN program track are required to have individual in-class access to a wireless-enabled laptop.
-No particular laptop is specified, but it is recommended that the laptop have the following characteristics/capabilities
+All undergraduate students in the traditional BSN program track are required to have individual in-class access to a wireless-enabled laptop.
+No particular laptop is specified, with the exception that it not be a Chromebook (does not work with some of our software) and that it meet the following characteristics/capabilities:

 |Processor||Core i5 2.5 Ghz|